Operation Title: Early attacks on Fættenfjord

-On 2 July 1942 Tirpitz and several other German warships sailed from Fættenfjord to Altenfjord in northern Norway to be held ready to attack Convoy PQ-17.
+On 2 July 1942 Tirpitz and several other German warships sailed from Fættenfjord to Altenfjord in northern Norway to be held ready to attack Convoy PQ 17.
 The head of the Royal Navy, Admiral of the Fleet Dudley Pound, ordered the ships sailing in the convoy to scatter and proceed to the USSR individually after learning of the German force's presence.
-Tirpitz sortied on 5 July, but was ordered to return to Narvik the next day by Hitler after a British aircraft carrier was detected.
-German aircraft and submarines inflicted heavy losses on the ships that had sailed with PQ-17; 24 were destroyed.
+Tirpitz sortied on 5 July, but was ordered by Hitler to return to Altenfjord the next day after a British aircraft carrier was detected.
+German aircraft and submarines inflicted heavy losses on the ships that had sailed with PQ 17; twenty-four were destroyed.